Twins vs. Padres Player Props Betting Odds

 Buxton Stats

-- Buxton has seven doubles, a triple, eight home runs, 18 walks and 19 RBI (28 total hits).
-He has swiped two bases.
+- Buxton has put up 28 hits with seven doubles, a triple, eight home runs and 20 walks.
+He has driven in 19 runs with two stolen bases.

 Buxton Recent Games